Who can get the Canada Recovery Caregiving Benefit (CRCB)?

-The Canadian government created the Canada Recovery Caregiver Benefit (CRCB) for people who do not qualify for Employment Insurance (EI) and who have to care for their children or a close family member because of COVID-19.
+The Canadian government created the Canada Recovery Caregiving Benefit (CRCB) for people who do not qualify for Employment Insurance (EI) and who have to care for their children or a close family member because of COVID-19.

 Who will qualify